Spranklin Mccartney Lawyers

 Conversely, for deceased estates in Queensland where a will does not exist, we can assist with obtaining a Grant of Letters of Administration and advise any person who may be required to act as an Administrator of an intestate estate.

-For more information on how we can assist you in obtaining a Grant of Probate of a will in Queensland and the administration of deceased estates in Queensland, please contact our office.
+For more information on how we can assist in obtaining a Grant of Probate of a will in Queensland and the administration of deceased estates in Queensland you please contact our office.

 Spranklin McCartney Lawyers © Copyright 2018